Eucaa/Sailor-Moon-Memory-Card-Game/README.md

 1. The HTML and CSS coding was tested by using the W3C Mark Validator Service by direct input.
 2. To test the responsiveness of the website in phones, tablets, and desktops screens, I have used the Chrome Developer Tools, verifying how the site reacts in different screen sizes.
 3. The JavaScript files were tested using https://jslint.com/ by direct input of the files on the validator, allowing the global variables `$` of `jQuery` and `Audio`.
+4. The game functionality, tested on multiple browers such as Chrome, Edge, Safari and Firefox.
-4. The game has been tested by some of my friends with the question if the game was clear, easy to use and understandable.
+5. The game has been tested by some of my friends with the question if the game was clear, easy to use and understandable.

 ### Bugs
 The following issues were found when perfoming tests: